iammyr/letsrate/README.md

+# To use this forked version:

+Add in your Gemfile:

+gem "letsrate", :git => "git://github.com/iammyr/letsrate.git"

 # Letsrate Rating Gem

 Provides the best way to add rating capabilites to your Rails application with jQuery Raty plugin.